Video Game: Hyperdimension Neptunia Victory II

 - Put on a Bus/What Happened to the Mouse?: Despite the events of the true ending of Victory leaving no excuse for this, Word of God has confirmed that Plutia and Peashy will be absent from this game, and Ultradimension now no longer become a focus.

-- Sequel: Despite the Ultradimension characters doesn’t make their appearance (see Put on a Bus above), this is the sequel of Victory due to the emergence of Ultradimension Neptune.
+- Numbered Sequel: Despite the Ultradimension characters not making an appearance (see Put on a Bus above), this is the sequel of Victory due to the emergence of Ultradimension Neptune.

 - Sequel Difficulty Spike: Enemies in this game hits even harder than it was in Victory and mk2, as well as the characters’ movement during battle is now limited, making positioning become important.
 In addition, the combo structure in this game is slightly different, although there are many similarities from previous games; the number of combos is determined by the weapon equipped, making a good selection of weapons far more important.
-To compensate for this, the EXE Drive gauge now fills faster, although it will reset to zero if the player encounter another enemy.
+This means spamming the same Combo Skills as the player does in previous games is no longer an option.
+To compensate for this, the EXE Drive gauge now fills faster, although it resets to zero at the end of every battle.
 As a bonus, transforming in HDD Mode is no longer consumes 20% SP, but one EXE Drive Gauge bar.

 - Sequel Escalation: Taken Up to Eleven for “Superior Angels”, especially in human form.
 The HDD version is similar as in Victory, but slightly altered to make it even more awesome.

 - Shout-Out: This series has its own page.